 Any type of arrest and subsequent criminal charge can be a highly stressful situation, especially if you face a felony conviction.
 A felony charge is the most severe, and if a court finds you guilty, you could be looking at significant jail time.

 A felony conviction can also have lifelong adverse effects on your personal reputation and credibility in the community.
 As such, it is crucial for anyone facing these charges to work with a Fremont felony defense lawyer on an effective strategy against the prosecution.
-An experienced attorney could give you the best chances of avoiding the harsh penalties and lasting implications of a criminal conviction.
+An experienced attorney at Sopinski Law Office could give you the best chances of avoiding the harsh penalties and lasting implications of a criminal conviction.

 Often, those accused of a crime do not understand all of their rights or know their legal options.
 As unnerving as an arrest for a serious crime can be, it is essential to remember that a criminal charge or allegation is not the same thing as a conviction.
 Everyone is innocent of any crime or charges until proven guilty in a court of law.